koya-tofu/koya-public/aless/readme.md

 # TeX file for ALESS report
 ## Usage
-Put this in your directory that same with your report TeX file and add line as: \input{bibaless.tex} <br>
+Put this in your directory that is same with your report TeX file and add line as: \input{bibaless.tex} <br>
 If you have installed TeXLive, it should work with no further operation.
 ## Function
 use bibLaTeX to manage cites <br>